Desktop Access Configuration Reference | Teleport

 In direct mode, Windows Desktop Services registers directly with the Teleport

-Auth Server, and listens for desktop connections from the Teleport Proxy.
+Auth Service, and listens for desktop connections from the Teleport Proxy.
 To

 enable direct mode, set